 Just like most other places in the world, German people in small cities, the older generation, business people prefer speaking their native language.
 Sometimes people feel uncomfortable speaking English, because of their strong accent.

 Probably at university, most people will speak English with you but outside maybe not always.
-Bank clerk, lady in bakery, a cashier at supermarket, policeman they all might face some difficulties to switch conversation on English or it will be very awkward.
+Bank clerk, a lady in bakery, a cashier at the supermarket, policeman they all might face some difficulties to switch conversation on English or it will be very awkward.

 So, if you want to make Germany your home, you should consider taking some German-language courses while studying abroad.